mosamdabhi/MBW-Data/Datasheet_for_Dataset/README.md

 1. **What mechanisms or procedures were used to collect the data (e.g., hardware apparatus or sensor, manual human curation, software program, software API)?** *(How were these mechanisms or procedures validated?)*

     We captured 2-View videos from handheld smartphone cameras.
 In our case, we used an iPhone 11 Pro Max and an iPhone 12 Pro Max to capture the video sequences.
 We use Final Cut Pro to manually synchronize the 2-View video sequences using the audio signal and time stamps.
 Please note that all we require are 2-view synchronized image frames and manual annotations for 1-2% of the data.

+**Please note**: We are unable to provide the stereo baseline distance (m) and stereo angle (°) since the data was captured where the cameras were continuously moving thereby changing these metrics.

 1. **If the dataset is a sample from a larger set, what was the sampling strategy (e.g., deterministic, probabilistic with specific sampling probabilities)?**